World-Smiths/documentation/README.md

 ## You're probably looking for [the wiki](https://world-smiths.github.io/documentation/wiki/)

+## Contributing

+The documentation in the wiki is in Markdown that should follow [Markdown Lint](https://github.com/DavidAnson/markdownlint).
+You should use fences (\`\`\`) around your code blocks with the language for syntax highlighting.

 ## License

 The [Worlds Smiths Wiki](https://world-smiths.github.io/documentation/wiki/) © 2021 is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/)